 RECOMMENDED: Best bars in Los Angeles

 A phenomenal beer bar smack dab in the middle of Hollywood?
-It sounds like some kind of tourist scam, but we assure you—it’s not.
+It sounds like some kind of tourist scam, but we assure you it’s not.
 Blue Palms Brewhouse sits right next to the Fonda Theatre and down the street from the Pantages, making it an ideal spot to grab a drink before heading to a show.
-But it’s also a haven for beer fans, sporting a rotating tap list of 24 specialty craft beers, like Bell’s Third Coast Old Ale, Eagle Rock Manifesto and Ballast Point Yellowtail.
-If you can’t settle on just one, flights are available at $10 for four 50-ounce pours.
-Stick around for the food, too, like the lobster mac and cheese or a plate of beer battered fish and chips.
+But it’s also a haven for beer fans, sporting a rotating tap list of 20-or-so specialty craft beers, like Bell’s Third Coast Old Ale, Eagle Rock Manifesto and Ballast Point Yellowtail.
+If you can’t settle on just one, flights are available for four 50-ounce pours.
+Stick around for the food, too, like the lobster mac and cheese or a plate of beer-battered fish and chips.

 Chef Sang Yoon, the “father” of Father’s Office, has been serving gourmet grub and craft brews long before gastropubs began popping up on every city block.
-Since then, his Culver City outpost has expanded to include 36 beers on tap of primarily domestic brews with a smattering from Belgium.
-There’s a full dinner menu but a must is the cult favorite—there are no substituitions, period—Office Burger, made of rare beef topped with caramelized onion, applewood bacon compote, gruyere, Maytag blue cheese and arugula.
-Pair with a full bar’s selections of wines on tap and by the bottle, a fine list of classic cocktails and, of course, a not-to-miss selection of beer that keep the diehard beer drinkers coming back.
+Since then, his Culver City outpost has expanded to include 37 draft beers, of primarily domestic brews with a smattering from Belgium.
+There’s a full dinner menu but a must is the cult-favorite Office Burger—there are no substituitions, period—made of rare beef topped with caramelized onion, applewood bacon compote, gruyere, Maytag blue cheese and arugula.
+Pair with a full bar’s selection of wines, a fine list of classic cocktails and, of course, a not-to-miss selection of beer that keeps the diehard beer drinkers coming back.

-Sweet relief for thirsty beer geeks can be found at Melody Lounge, boasting one of the neighborhood's best draft craft beer selection.
+Sweet relief for thirsty beer geeks can be found at Melody Lounge, which boasts one of Chinatown’s best draft craft beer selections.
 Great brews abound in a tight room of lacquered walls, glowing lanterns and display tables stuffed with the cans of fallen beer brands.
 Catch labels such as Chimay, Angel City, Drake’s, Bell’s, Hangar 24 and Eagle Rock Brewing on the chalkboard tap list, while a fridge holds bottled brews like Ommegang’s Rare Vos Amber, Cistamonte’s Reisling and Pilsner blend, several Belgian beauties and a swell of super-cool locals.
 Catch an extended happy hour from 5 to 9pm.